retrofor/iamai/README.md

 ## 📘 Introduction

-A Cross-platform robot framework, mainly used for machine learning.
+A Cross-platform robot framework, mainly used for machine learning and based on alicebot.
+It allows for quick usage of various convenient NLP models(not only but also other single task models), such as named entity recognition and relation extraction.

 ## 🚀 Features